fooof-tools/fooof/README.rst

 This model driven approach can be used to measure periodic and aperiodic properties of electrophysiological data, including EEG, MEG, ECoG and LFP data.

-The benefit of using FOOOF for measuring putative oscillations, is that peaks in the power spectrum are characterized in terms of their specific center frequency, power and bandwidth without requiring predefining specific bands of interest and controlling for the aperiodic component.
+The benefit of fitting a model in order to measure putative oscillations, is that peaks in the power spectrum are characterized in terms of their specific center frequency, power and bandwidth without requiring predefining specific bands of interest and controlling for the aperiodic component.
-FOOOF also gives you a measure of this aperiodic components of the signal, allowing for measuring and comparison of 1/f-like components of the signal within and between subjects.
+The model also returns a measure of this aperiodic components of the signal, allowing for measuring and comparison of 1/f-like components of the signal within and between subjects.

 Documentation
 -------------

-Documentation for FOOOF is available on the `documentation site <https://fooof-tools.github.io/fooof/index.html>`_.
+Documentation is available on the
+`documentation site <https://fooof-tools.github.io/fooof/index.html>`_.

 This documentation includes: